teja006/contacts-app/README.md

 # contacts-app
-the files contains about how to create the an account and login in the account
+the files contains about how to create an account and login to the created account